top of page

 Terminals typically accept cards, though cash is often more reliable.

-Onboard ferry purchases are usually cash-based, so bring Euros or Turkish lira accordingly.
+Onboard ferry purchases are usually cash-based, so bring euros or Turkish lira accordingly.

 Boats moored at a vibrant harbor with blue skies.
 A red and white vessel is prominent.
 Scooters are parked on a yellow-painted pier.